bayush11/Caltech_SURF_2023/README.md

 Here I will provide the links and information that I found during the machine-learning portion of my project

 Firstly, here are the links that I have primarily been using for my object tracking.

+If you want to jump ahead and reference my step-by-step instructions later on, consult these videos as they are very helpful in guiding you.

 1. Video that describes how to create the custom dataset and train a custom detection model: https://www.youtube.com/watch?v=mmj3nxGT2YQ
 2. Video that describes how to create a custom object detector (important as this detector will be used to track custom objects): https://www.youtube.com/watch?v=nOIVxi5yurE